calee14/gesture-recognizer/README.rst

-# gesture-recognizer
+gesture-recognizer.
 This is a python package designed to recognize basic hand gestures.
 This project is for SMHacks II.